 Asynchronous communications make it easier for programmers to interleave computation and communication, thereby increasing overall application performance.

-- Added support for the putmem_signal and signal_wait_until APIs.
+- Added support for the automatic warp-level coalescing of nvshmem_g operations.

 - Improved support for single-node environments without InfiniBand.

 - Added CPU core affinity to debugging output.